1955 Top Ten Pop Countdown Podcast

 #5 The Four Aces featuring Al Alberts – Love Is a Many-Splendored Thing

-In all The Four Aces scored ten top tens between ’51 and ’55, culminating with the #5 song in our Chartcrush Top Ten Countdown for 1955, “Love Is a Many-Splendored Thing,” later used as the theme of a CBS daytime soap opera in the late ’60s and early ’70s also called, yep, Love Is a Many-Splendored Thing.
+In all The Four Aces scored ten top tens between ’51 and ’55, culminating with the #5 song in our Chartcrush Top Ten Countdown for 1955, “Love Is a Many-Splendored Thing,” later used as the theme of a CBS daytime soap opera that ran from the late ’60s into the early ’70s also called, yep, Love Is a Many-Splendored Thing.

-A folksier version of “Yellow Rose of Texas” by veteran singer Johnny Desmond was also a hit on the pop DJ and Jukebox charts in 1955.
+A folksier version of “Yellow Rose of Texas” by singer Johnny Desmond was also a hit on the Pop DJ and Jukebox charts in 1955.
 And a version by Ernest Tubb on the Country charts.
 But Mitch Miller’s more military-sounding version we just heard came out on top and was the #4 record of the year.

-OK, so let’s break this down: a Confederate marching song, a year after the Supreme Court’s landmark school desegregation decision in Brown v.
-Board of Education, but Southern states and cities fighting those rulings throughout 1955, and the Civil Rights movement on the ground barely underway.
+Okay, so let’s break this down: a Confederate marching song, a year after the Supreme Court’s landmark school desegregation decision in Brown vs. Board of Education, but Southern states and cities fighting those rulings throughout 1955, and the Civil Rights movement on the ground barely underway.
 Rosa Parks didn’t stay in her seat on that bus in Alabama until December 1955.
-So in the middle of all that, “The Yellow Rose of Texas” shoots to #1 on the pop charts for six straight weeks in the Fall: a Confederate marching song.
+So in the middle of all that, “The Yellow Rose of Texas” shoots to #1 on the Pop charts for six straight weeks in the Fall: a Confederate marching song.

 The political overtones weren’t lost on the pop culture at the time.
-Satirist Stan Freberg put a send-up of “Yellow Rose” on the charts, also in ’55, that opens with a rebel yell by the heavily-accented singer, whose irritation at the snare drummer for playing too loud increases until he finds out the drummer is a Yankee and threatens to secede from the band “so help me Mitch Miller.”
+Satirist Stan Freberg put a send-up of “Yellow Rose” on the charts (also in ’55) that opens with a rebel yell by the heavily-accented singer, whose irritation at the snare drummer for playing too loud increases until he finds out that the drummer is a Yankee and threatens to secede from the band “so help me Mitch Miller.”

 #3 The McGuire Sisters – Sincerely

-The Sisters scored another #1 hit in ’57 with “Sugartime.”
-They continued into the 1960s, but stopped performing in the late ’60s, because Phyllis, the middle girl and soloist in the group, got mixed up romantically with Chicago mob boss Sam Giancana.
-And there was a big trial and Phyllis had to testify, so it was all public and a big scandal.
+The McGuire Sisters scored another #1 in ’57 with “Sugartime” and continued into the 1960s, but stopped performing in the late ’60s, because Phyllis, the middle girl and soloist in the group, got mixed up romantically with Chicago mob boss Sam Giancana.
+And there was a trial and Phyllis had to testify, so it was all very public and a big scandal.
 But they got back together in ’86, still looking and sounding great, for a series of nostalgic nightclub engagements in Vegas, New York, Atlantic City, et cetera.

 #2 Bill Haley & His Comets – (We’re Gonna) Rock Around the Clock

-Over in the U.K., audiences were more demonstrative: fights and riots broke out in theaters showing the movie that introduced “Rock Around the Clock” to a mass audience in the opening credits: Blackboard Jungle, starring Glenn Ford and Sidney Poitier, about juvenile delinquency in urban schools.
-Suffice to say, Rock ‘n Roll started off with a big bang heard around the world on the pop charts, and music was never the same.
+Now over in the U.K., audiences were more demonstrative: fights and riots broke out in theaters showing the movie that introduced “Rock Around the Clock” to a mass audience in the opening credits: Blackboard Jungle, starring Glenn Ford and Sidney Poitier, about juvenile delinquency in urban schools.
+Suffice it to say, Rock ‘n Roll started off with a big bang heard around the world on the Pop charts, and music was never the same.
 Bill Haley & The Comets’ “Rock Around the Clock:” the #2 song of 1955.

 #1 Pérez Prado – Cherry Pink and Apple Blossom White